9 Easy Ways to Keep Your Passwords Secure

-One of the most secure ways to store passwords is by using a dedicated password manager, which assists in creating and storing complex passwords.
+One of the most secure ways to store passwords and keep them organized is by using a dedicated digital password manager, which assists in creating and storing complex passwords.

 LastPass is a digital password software that is free, easy, safe, and accessible.
-“1Password tends to be best for folks that are Apple-centric with their devices,” Thomas explained.
+It tends to be the best choice for Apple users.

 Porter Adams was using the internet to help law enforcement track down missing persons when he realized how easy it is to find personal information online, including leaked passwords.
-Subsequently he co-founded Disappear Digital to prevent identity theft by removing your personal information from the internet.
-His upcoming book, “Why Hackers Win,” will explain the failures of cybersecurity and how so many things get hacked.
+Subsequently, he co-founded Disappear Digital to prevent identity theft by removing your personal information from the internet.
+His book, “Why Hackers Win,” explains the failures of cybersecurity and how so many things get hacked.

 Charles Thomas founded Intrepid Eagle Finance to help Christian families on their journey to find financial freedom.
 He works with families to achieve goals that balance what’s truly important with their finances.
 Charles is a Certified Financial Planner™ and holds an MBA from the University of South Carolina’s Moore School of Business.